 It currently extracts body text up to a certain limit, links and any available metadata.
 In the future we hope to detect the language as well.

-Any crawled items will be stored in Elasticsearch, which has a custom mapping defined to prevent the many returned metadata fields from all being indexed (for obvious efficiency reasons).
+Any crawled items will be stored in OpenSearch, which has a custom mapping defined to prevent the many returned metadata fields from all being indexed (for obvious efficiency reasons).

 It has been found that it is necessary to regularly update the index to circumvent occasional problems with indexing, performance, queries or other factors.

 The API provides a layer on top of the search backend, providing filtered output and a limited query functionality, as well as reformatting the resulting items.

 In the near future we hope to provide an endpoint for adding new items to the crawl queue as well.

 The frontend is nothing more than a static front to the search API.